josh-yang92/denoise_audio/README.md

 # denoise_audio
-denoising a .wav audio file using fft.
+Denoising a .wav audio file using fft.

+It can handle both mono and stereo files.

 some codes were adopted from: https://realpython.com/python-scipy-fft/